patrickjmcgoldrick/ToDoList/README.md

 ## Second Screen:
 * There must be a another screen that will allow the user to enter in a new TODO.
-* The user must be able to enter in i
+* The user must be able to enter in:
   * a title,
   * a description,
   * and a due date.